WPISoftEng/SoftEngGuide/javafx/resources.md

 If you're accessing files using any other method than this, your application **will break** when it comes time to jar it up.

+## Absolute Path

+Relative paths can get confusing to read and debug, especially if you're moving up directories with `../`.
+A better solution would be an absolute path.

+To access resources with an absolute path, just begin the path with `/edu/wpi/...`.
+The first `/` is important, as that specifies the root directory.
+Forgetting that will cause the path to act as a relative path.

 ## Saving Files

 You should save files to AppData or the desktop.